 Following the wrongful death of a loved one, you may not want to share your pain and grief with a stranger.
 This is entirely understandable.
 However, at Tronfeld, West & Durrett, we believe our level of empathy and compassion will put you at ease and begin building trust.
 Our attorneys are highly experienced and wholly dedicated to your best interests and those of your family.
 We will work with you on a personal basis, answering your questions and concerns comprehensively yet in an easy-to-understand manner.

 We believe you need time to grieve the loss of your loved one, and we will allow you that time while we handle the legalities of your wrongful death claim.
 We are one hundred percent dedicated to obtaining the best wrongful death settlement quickly and professionally.
-The Tronfeld, West & Durrett attorneys have been practicing since 1972, so they have a wealth of experience to benefit you and your family.
+The Tronfeld West & Durrett attorneys have been practicing since 1972, so they have a wealth of experience to benefit you and your family.

 About Richmond